 Setting goals without employees’ involvement.
 Setting only top-down goals don’t get the same level of employee buy-in.
 Rather co-create meaningful goals together.

 Using career opportunities or salaries to apply pressure.
 Performance appraisals are about more than a carrot/stick approach.
-Ideally, an appraisal should be able to show ‘grey areas’ that need improvement and bright spots that may not necessarily lead towards promotion, but show how an employee is adding value to the organization.
+Ideally, an appraisal should be able to show ‘grey areas’ that need improvement and bright spots that may not necessarily lead towards promotion, but show how an employee is adding value to the organisation.

 It’s also worth bearing in mind that the time of year can influence the impact, especially if your company operates in a global environment.